 El has a wide-ranging professional background in adult education, community development and youth work, organisational and business development, social research, celebrancy, spiritual counselling, complementary therapies and storytelling.

 Elinor's own life with chronic illness has led el to bring all of that knowledge, skill and experience to bear on the issue of how chronically ill people can live more fulfilling lives, and make our contribution to the world.

-Ether Nepenthes (they/them) is the Operations Manager for We Make The Path CIC.
+Ether Nepenthes (they/them) is the Operations Director for We Make The Path CIC.